EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### CBE is still using its own main camera

 On the exact supported **CBE 2.0** archive, check BC's **CAMERA AUTHORITY → BC PRIORITY** and enable the desired BC phase.
 EXTERNAL deliberately releases idle, COOPERATIVE with CBE CAMERA ON deliberately releases the main camera, and BC DISABLED yields completely.
-Keep Boss Intro, Auto Battle Flow and Double Battles OFF for the validated configuration.
+For Phenac Stadium, keep Boss Intro and Auto Battle Flow OFF.
+DOUBLE BATTLES may remain ON; an actually admitted doubles battle is CBE-owned.
 CBE 1.8.4 retains its older CAMERA OFF requirement; an unverified newer provider may not match the source-checked adapter.

 ### PiP still has its old rounded frame after updating